-This picture can be used to describe the dynamics of other classes of facts.
+We can use the geometrical picture to clarify the dynamics of other classes of facts.
 We consider the projection of a trajectory segment onto a subspace S_1 of phase space; the next trajectory segment will be orthogonal to S_1 , and we consider its projection onto a subspace S_2 of phase space.
 Finally, the next trajectory segment will be orthogonal to S_2 , and we consider its projection onto a subspace S_3 of phase space.
 This situation can depict the scheme of our thinking of two things in a certain mutual relation: for instance, a cause-effect, or a part-all relation.
-We may use the projection onto S_1 to define one of the thing that are in mutual relation, and a part of the constitutive activity of the mental category that characterize the relation.
+We may use the projection onto S_1 to define one of the things that are in mutual relation, and to define a part of the constitutive activity of the mental category that characterizes the relation.
 We may use the projection onto S_3 in an analogous way with respect to the second thing that is related to the first one.
-We may use the projection onto S_2 to define the remaining part of the constitutive activity of the mental category that characterize the relation.
-Clearly, we might have more complex schemes of subspaces and timing pattern, but we prefer to point out the essential role that the definition of mental facts acquires in these schemes.
+We may use the projection onto S_2 to define the remaining part of the constitutive activity of the mental category that enters to constitute the relation.
+Clearly, we might have a more complex scheme of subspaces and of timing patterns, but we prefer to mention only another related scheme, and to point out the essential role that the definition of mental facts acquires in these schemes.

-We will mention only another related scheme.
-Subjects can speak of a relation between things that occurred in different time during their life, and that may be separated by a temporal gap.
-We can apply the previous picture to the moment in which subjects speak of the two things in mutual relation; but things may have the characteristics of conscious memories that we described above, although different, and more complex schemes are possible.
-In the previous scheme, for instance, the projection onto S_1 may be abandoned for a certain interval of time; then resumed, and the scheme can continue as described above.
-We will come back on these points when we will discuss constraints in the description of psychology.
+Subjects can speak of a relation between things that occurred in different moments of their life, and the related things may be separated by a temporal gap.
+We can apply the previous scheme to the moment in which subjects speak of the two things in mutual relation, but more complex schemes are possible because the related things may be conscious memories.
+We will come back on these points in the next section.

-When we consider a single trajectory, different points map into different instant of time that refer to the life of a same system, and we can use the shape of the trajectory in the neighborhood of different points to explain a different correlation between the trajectory projections.
-In this picture, we can explain learning as the effect of an activity - the training - whose occurrence brings the system on a point of its trajectory from which the correlation between certain projections of successive segments of trajectory assumes a higher value.
+When we consider a single trajectory, we can use the shape of the trajectory in the neighborhood of different points to explain a different correlation between the projections.
+This remark allows us to describe learning as the effect of an activity - the training - whose occurrence brings the system into a region of phase space where certain projections of trajectory segments of trajectory have a higher correlation.
 These projections are the physical processes that we used to define the things that learning involves.
-We emphasize that learning belongs to psychological descriptions in which it is often introduced as a faculty: that is, we do not explain it.
-Thus, in explaining learning, we must start from the physical description of the system dynamics, and we must use experiments to obtain an acceptable description.
+We emphasize that learning belongs to psychological descriptions in which it is often introduced as a faculty.
 In physical description, we only need changes in the physical architecture of the system.
-In this dynamics we must describe the changes that training induces on the physical architecture, and the effects that these architectural changes induce on the successive physical activity of the system.
+In explaining learning, we must start from the physical description of the system dynamics.
+We must describe the changes that training induces on the physical architecture and the effects that these architectural changes induce on the successive physical activity of the system.
 Finally, we have to choose our definitions of the things that learning involves so that we obtain the observed correlation between their occurrence before and after training.
-We emphasize that these conclusions hold for every thing that we defined by using a physical process that is geometrically represented by projections, onto suitable subspaces of phase space, of trajectory segments.
-In training we deal again with physical processes that are represented by projections of trajectory segments.
-Since many trajectory segments can share a projection, we need further information on the state of the extended physical system to know the trajectory segment that is occurring.
-Today, we rarely have sufficient information to single out the occurrence of only one trajectory segment.
-Therefore, we do not succeed in predicting deterministically the effects of training, and its effectiveness as well.
-The effects depend on the trajectory segment that occurs, and we found a further explanation of a well known character of learning.
-It is strongly dependent on the particular individual, and on his conditions as well.
-Furthermore, teaching acquires the same characteristics.
+Training is still defined through physical processes that map into projections of trajectory segments.
+Since many trajectory segments can share a projection, we cannot predict deterministically the effects of training and its effectiveness as well.
+The effects depend on the current trajectory segment, and we meet a well-known character of learning: its strong dependence on individuals, and on their conditions.
+Teaching acquires the same characteristics as well.